 In the PBI form there is a nice little space below Reason that I want to utilise.
 So lets add the field to the UI.

-Figure: Add a new control for the teams without areas data
+Figure: Add a new control for the ‘team field’ data

 We just need to add a new generic control to the UI where we want it.
 Most of the layout is taken care of automatically so we only have a few fields to fill out…

-Figure: Set the field name and the label for teams without areas to show
+Figure: Set the field name and the label for the ‘team field’ to show

 We have only added a simple reference to the data and Team Foundation Server will figure out how to render it on both Web and thick client alike.

-Figure: The new control XML for teams without areas
+Figure: The new control XML for the ‘team field’

 Once you have added this you will need to refresh the cache in Visual Studio before you will see the new list on the Work Items.

-Figure: New teams without areas field is now on the form
+Figure: New ‘team field’ is now on the form

 Warning Remember that this field and control will need added to all of the Requirement Types that you have set for your process template.